MarioGeier00/simple-obsidian-git-integration/README.md

 # Simple Obsidian Git Plugin

 This is a plugin for [Obsidian](https://obsidian.md) for a seamingless synchronization of the obsidian vault using [Git Version Control](https://git-scm.com/).
+It is based on the work of https://github.com/noradroid/obsidian-git-integration.

 It requires Git to be installed in the local system and only works on desktop.